 What is it like for a hopeless romantic to grow up in an age where online courtship is the standard, and the site of your meet-cute is most likely a dating app?
 A 22-year-old Singaporean girl — who is no stranger to “swiping” having done so intermittently over the course of five years — shares her online dating encounters and explains why she has a soft spot for OkCupid.

 I have always been and will always be a hopeless romantic; I spent the bulk of my teenage years fixating on fictional relationships in romantic comedies and novels (shoutout to Percy and Annabeth from the Percy Jackson series).
-My naivety also led me to believe that as long as I treated others well, they would return the favor.
+My naivety also led me to believe that as long as I treated people well, they would return the favor.
 Unfortunately, this was not the case and my partners often wound up disappointing me.
 Yet, I still continue to have high expectations when it comes to finding a life partner — I’m not willing to settle for less than what I want.

 These days, the easiest way to meet people is through dating apps.
 But what happens when a picky girl with a tendency to idealize romantic pursuits is granted access to endless choices?
 Well, I was initially overwhelmed but eventually narrowed my search by primarily sticking with a platform that prioritizes users’ understanding of one another, and OkCupid did just that.